Ski Resort Careers

 Hospitality

 Hospitality is the front line.
-Lodges, rentals, food and beverage, guest services, retail.
-You're the reason someone has a great day on the mountain, and the reason they come back.
-That takes more than a warm smile.
-It takes problem solving, composure under pressure, and the ability to read a room when the lifts go down and the lodge fills up fast.
+Lodges, rentals, food and beverage, guest services and retail.
+You're often the reason someone has a great day on the mountain, and the reason they come back.
+It takes a commitment to problem solving, composure under pressure and the ability to read a room when lifts go down or inclement weather takes hold.

-From front desk to food and beverage management, these roles build real operational and leadership skills.
-You're managing inventory, running a team, handling high-volume service windows, and delivering an experience people drove hours to have.
-Sometimes across the country.
+From front desk to food and beverage management, these roles are the cornerstone of developing operational and leadership skills.
+You're managing inventory, running a team, handling high-volume service windows and delivering an experience people have been planning for years.

-For those looking to grow, the path is there.
-Entry-level roles move into supervisory and management positions, with skills that carry across hospitality, events, tourism, and operations well beyond the mountain.
+Entry-level roles move into supervisory and management positions, with skills that carry across hospitality, events, tourism and operations well beyond the mountain.

 Why?